bobatdental/DentalSelectTest/README.md

 # Exec Summary
 So we have "Make it work, make it right, and make it fast"  This repo is at make it work.
 I kept things very simple with simple views and no dynmaic loading.

+**The GUI and workflow are terrible, I had questions, but didn't think it was important to have a clean GUI as per spec.**

 **This is by no means PRODUCTION Ready!!!**

 # Things to be Aware of...